codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the tree go to the dentist?
-It needed a root canal.
+A Sandwich walks into a bar, the bartender says “Sorry, we don’t serve food here”

 ## Daily Trivia

-What does &quot;LCD&quot; stand for?
+What was the name given to Android 4.3?
- 1. Language Control Design
+ 1. Lollipop
- 2. Last Common Difference
+ 2. Nutella
- 3. Long Continuous Design
+ 3. Froyo
- 4. Liquid Crystal Display
+ 4. Jelly Bean

 <details>
   <summary>Answer</summary>
-  Liquid Crystal Display
+  Jelly Bean
 </details>